thingsboard/thingsboard-ui-help/help/en_US/widget/lib/map/polygon_fill_color_fn.md

-#### Path color function
+#### Polygon fill color function

 <div class="divider"></div>
 <br/>

 *function (data, dsData): string*

-A JavaScript function used to compute color of the trip path.
+A JavaScript function used to compute fill color of the polygon.

 **Parameters:**